-I am an Assistant Professor of Political Science at the University of North Carolina at Charlotte.
-In January 2026, I will join the University of Notre Dame as an Associate Professor of Global Affairs.
+I am an Associate Professor in the Keough School of Global Affairs at the University of Notre Dame.
 I study public opinion and democratic governance with a focus on managing immigration, ethnic tensions, and other demographic issues in high-income countries.
 I specialize in computational and experimental methods, drawing on diverse data sources from surveys to historical records.
 My book In Our Interest: How Democracies Can Make Immigration Popular (Columbia University Press, 2025) examines under what conditions most people would accept freer immigration despite their biases.

 Currently, I am the author of the Popular by Design newsletter and a contributor at Good Authority.
-Prior to my appointment at UNC Charlotte, I was a Postdoctoral Associate in the Jackson School of Global Affairs at Yale University.
+Prior to my appointment at Notre Dame, I was an Assistant Professor at the University of North Carolina and a Postdoctoral Associate in the Jackson School of Global Affairs at Yale University.
 I received my joint Ph.D. in Politics and Social Policy from Princeton University.
 I can be reached at akustov [at] nd [dot] edu.
 You can find my CV here.

 Select Articles